 Once all of the information is received by our office, please allow some processing time.
 You will be notified by our office once the transfer credit has been posted to your record.

-How do I make sure that a course I want to take (or have already taken) at another institution will count as a US Diversity or Quantitative Reasoning?
+How do I make sure that a course I want to take (or have already taken) at another institution will count as a US Diversity?

 Complete the Enrollment in Another Institution Form.

-- Submit to Registrar Mary Ann Leidigh, Biddle House who will consult with the relevant committee to make a decision or e-mail the information to her at email@example.com.
+- Submit to The Registrar, Biddle House who will consult with the relevant committee to make a decision or e-mail the information at firstname.lastname@example.org.
 You will be notified of the decision via your Dickinson College e-mail.